WayneKeenan/picraftzero/README.md

 This README is currently the only documentation fit for end-user consumption, please ignore the 'docs' folder as that is mostly a collection of badly formatted notes, and is very much a work in progress.

-Pleae note that whilst PiCraftZero is in beta the API's may change, breaking backwards compatibility.
+Please note that whilst PiCraftZero is in beta the API's may change, breaking backwards compatibility.

 # Quick Start - Installing on a Pi